12. Social HomeBuy

-This chapter provides details on the Social HomeBuy product and the Agency's requirements to be followed by registered providers.
+This chapter provides details on the Social HomeBuy product and Homes England's requirements to be followed by Registered Providers.

-1.1.1 This section sets out the characteristics of Social HomeBuy and the Agency’s requirements to be followed by Registered Providers.
+1.1.1 This section sets out the detail of Social HomeBuy and Homes England’s requirements to be followed by eligible Registered Providers.

-1.2.1 Social HomeBuy allows eligible tenants of Registered Providers who are either ex RSLs or local authorities and who occupy eligible properties to purchase their social or affordable rented housing at discount either outright or on shared ownership terms (i.e. part buy/part rent – please see Help to Buy: Shared Ownership 1.3.1.
+1.2.1 Social HomeBuy allows eligible tenants of Registered Providers who participate in the scheme and who occupy eligible properties to purchase their social or affordable rented housing at discount either outright or on shared ownership terms (i.e. part buy/part rent – please see Help to Buy: Shared Ownership (section 1.3).